disintar/toncli/src/toncli/projects/nft_collection/README.md

 `toncli send -n testnet -a 0.05 -c nft_collection --body fift/deploy.fif`
 Every next item deployment you should make sure to change item index in the *fift/deploy.fif* file ( Yes.
 Manually for now ).

+## Parse nft content

+Parse nft for collection (will work only if collection-data is same with on-chain):

+`toncli get get_nft_data -a "NFT_ADDRESS" --fift ./fift/parse-data-nft-collection.fif`

+Parse nft for single:

+`toncli get get_nft_data -a "NFT_ADDRESS" --fift ./fift/parse-data-nft-single.fif`